General information

 More fun activities in the snow

 Vorarlberg also has a lot to offer for activities off the slopes.
 On the winter hiking trails criss-crossing all of Vorarlberg, you can choose between cleared or groomed trails.
 Various locations offer guided snowshoe tours throughout the day and even at night.
 Bregenzerwald and Brandnertal boast plenty of attractive cross-country destinations, while Vorarlberg’s highest cross-country trails can be found on Silvretta-Bielerhöhe in Montafon, at 2,032m altitude.
 Toboggan runs are widely available and always worth a try.
 Some are even illuminated for night-time fun.
-Or you might fancy going out on a husky sledge trip or spending a night in an igloo high up in the mountains.
+You might fancy going out on a husky sledge trip or even on a walk with llamas through the wintery landscape.

 Architectural and cultural attractions